fluorideAddict/dtt_backend_assessment/README.md

 ### Routing
 The base setup uses an external [Router Plugin](https://github.com/bramus/router).
 The routes are registered in `/routes/routes.php`.

-To register a route provide:

-1. the path.
-Example: `/auth/login`
-2. the controller and method.
-Example: `App\Controllers\AuthController@login`

 ### Database
 The database is registered in the DI container.
 Among other database features, querying the database within a DiAware context (such as a controller) can be done by using `$this->db->executeQuery($query, $bind);`.